isa-group/botica/README.md

 - **Bots**: these are the worker units within Botica, designed and implemented by developers.
 Each bot runs inside a container and communicates with the Botica Director and other bots using the message broker.
-Bots can be configured to perform tasks either proactively (on a schedule) or reactively (in response to messages).
+Bots can be configured to perform tasks either proactively (on a schedule) or reactively (in response to orders).
 Moreover, bots can publish and subscribe to multiple orders, allowing for complex inter-bot communication and orchestration.

 ### Check out our documentation!
 [Get started](docs/0-getting-started.md).